Germany hits new COVID record amid continued debate on what next | DW | 04.02.2022

 The new figures come amid increased calls for relaxing current measures put in place to curb the spread of the omicron wave — but also calls for caution.

-Some states in Germany are set to relax some restrictions in the next days.
+Some states in Germany are set to relax certain restrictions in the next days.
 Those include the eastern state of Saxony, the northern Schleswig-Holstein state and the central state of Hesse.

 Retailers had sued the governments in those states over the 2G rule, which requires customers to show proof of vaccination or recovery to enter shops that are deemed non-essential.

-Andreas Gassen, the head of Germany's National Association of Statutory Health Insurance Physicians (KBV), is among the voices calling for political plans to ease COVID restrictions.
+Andreas Gassen, the head of Germany's National Association of Statutory Health Insurance Physicians (KBV), is among the voices calling for political plans to ease COVID-19 restrictions.

 "What we need now is a freedom plan — a parameter-based plan for how we can gradually loosen [restrictions]," Gassen told the Friday edition of the Düsseldorf-based Rheinische Post.